Rule Defaults: Default Settings for Access Rules

 Zero Trust Access: User Authentication Interval

-Specify the default frequency with which end users must verify their identity, in order to connect to any private resource using client-based zero trust access.
+For the ZTA user authentication interval, specify the default frequency with which end users must verify their identity, in order to connect to any private resource using client-based zero trust access.
 When disabled, users are not prompted to re-authenticate to the network.

-Note: The default interval is three days.
+• The default interval is 3 days.

 For more information, see Network Authentication for Zero Trust Access.